Daniel Whelan and Bridget Phillips

 Baptismal Certificate

-The family is first found on the 1891 Canada Census in Desorento, Hastings, Ontario.
+We find Daniel, Bridget and Mary Anne on the 1891 Canada Census in Desorento, Hastings, Ontario.
 Daniel is a labourer.

 1891 Canadian Census (image via Ancestry.com)

-I haven’t been able to locate a death record or burial plot, but I know that Bridget died sometime between the 1891 census and 1901 (likely closer to 1891).
 On the 1901 census, Mary Anne is shown both in her father’s household, where her father is listed as a Farm Labourer:

 1901 Canadian Census (image via Ancestry.com)